 Adopting a child

 When you adopt a child, you take over the care and upbringing of the biological parents.
-You and the child then become legally related to each other.
+You and the child then also become legally related.

-To request an adoption, you file a petition with the court.
-You are required to hire an attorney.
+To apply for adoption, you file a request with the court.
+You are required to hire a lawyer.

 What you need to know

 Is the adoption approved in the Netherlands?
-Then that sometimes means that the child also receives Dutch nationality.
+This sometimes means that the child will also receive Dutch nationality.

-Does your child not have immediate Dutch nationality?
+Does your child not have Dutch nationality right away?
 Then you must apply for a residence permit.
-To do this, contact the Immigration and Naturalization Service.
+For this you contact the Immigration and Naturalization Service .

 Making an appointment